Coca Cola was ranked the world’s biggest plastic polluter of 2020 by Break Free from Plastic, coming top for the third year in a row.

 The development of a paper bottle

-Amongst the different routes being explored is the development of a sustainable paper bottle that would help Coca Cola become more environmentally friendly and more attractive to environmentally minded consumers.
-The new prototype, developed and produced by the Danish company Paboco, will hit the shelves of Hungary this summer in a 2,000-bottle trial using Coca Cola’s plant-based drink, AdeZ.
+Amongst the different routes being explored is the development of a sustainable paper bottle that would help Coca Cola become more environmentally friendly and more attractive to environmentally-minded consumers.
+The new prototype, developed and produced by the Danish company Paboco, was trialled on a limited number of stores in Hungary this summer in a 2,000-bottle trial using Coca Cola’s plant-based drink, AdeZ.

 However, alongside questions looking at more technical things, such as the ability of the paper bottle to withstand the pressure of the bottling process, there are questions arising around the ease with which the new bottle prototype will be able to carry the Coca Cola brand identity.

 One of Coca Cola’s most distinctive brand assets is its glass bottle.
 So iconic is its shape that I don’t need to describe or include a picture of it because you know exactly what I am referring to, which makes my point beautifully.
 This non-brand-name trigger not only evokes the Coca Cola brand but it also ensures Coca Cola has a larger neuro footprint than competitors, creating a neuro-rich brand.